 But alas, I don’t host people at my studio and no, I won’t have a cup of coffee with you either.
 Not even a call, sorry.
 Not because I wouldn’t want to in terms of friendliness, but simply because I don’t have time for that.

 My beautiful family, my dear friends, family and my toko deserve all my attention and with that my time is up.
 Indeed, I have too little time.
-What I can do is tell híer how you could become a professional Voice Over.
+What I can do is tell híer you can become a professional Voice Over.
 Then only from my own experience, of course there are more roads leading to Rome.

 Then, of course, there are various disciplines within the voice-over profession.
 So you can voice audiobooks, cartoons, commercials or serve the corporate market.
 There are numerous directions you can go.
 Birst think for yourself where you would like to start and try it out.
 Pull a practice script from the Internet or grab a newspaper, sit down in front of it with your phone and record yourself.
 So read aloud, doesn’t really matter what kind of text.
 Try at your very best to tell the text the way you think it should sound when you are Voice Over or voice actor later.
 Listen back to that recording.